IPStreet/PythonSDK/README.md

-# PythonSDK
-An SDK for interacting with the IP Street API in Python
+# An Python Wrapper for the IP Street API

 ## Usage
 ### Install